Professional work experience - private sector

 Australian Industry Group Performance of Manufacturing Index (PMI)

-While at the Australian Industry Group, I also led the analysis and publication of reports on behalf of members on business conditions and policy reforms.
+I also led the analysis and publication of other reports on business conditions and policy reforms.
 These included the following:

 The Australian Industry Group National CEO Survey Report: Business Regulation